-That’s because all Broil King gas barbeque grills are manufactured in their North American locations by North American workers.
-Broil King has manufacturing locations in Dickson Tennessee, Huntington Indiana, and Waterloo Ontario.
+That’s because all Broil King gas barbeque grills are manufactured by North American workers in their North American locations.
+Broil King has manufacturing locations in Dickson, Tennessee; Huntington, Indiana; and Waterloo, Ontario.

 Broil King gas grills aren’t made entirely in the US, though.
-If you read between the lines, it seems that some of Broil King’s grill components are sourced globally.
+If you read between the lines, some of Broil King’s grill components seem to be sourced globally.

 Weber Build Quality